R. J. B. Bosworth: The Italian Dictatorship: Problems and Perspectives in the Interpretation of Mussolini and Fascism (1998)

 In this 'personally inflected' book Bosworth analyses changing interpretations of Italian Fascism over time and their impact on Italian society, emphasising how these interpretations have been shaped by their environments.
 Bosworth opposes the work of Emilio Gentile and Renzo De Felice.
-He accuses both of being 'anti-anti-Fascist' (p23), failing to adequately condemn Italian Fascism, although this stance has been criticised as 'politicising scholarly activity'.
+He accuses both of being 'anti-anti-Fascist' (p.
+23), failing to adequately condemn Italian Fascism, although this stance has been criticised as 'politicising scholarly activity'.
 Bosworth argues that recent scholarship has "deflected the field away from its moral and political purpose, which is to be vigilant against renewed fascism and protective of anti-fascism," attributing this failure to cultural relativism and postmodernism.

 The book has been accused of being 'unnecessarily polemical', dismissing much of the work done in the last twenty years, which has focused on more specific elements of Italian Fascism, like "ideology, cultural products, government policy, gender relations, sexuality, and public and private space."

 Mussolini (2002)

 Content

 In this biography, Bosworth concentrates less on Mussolini's personality than his political actions, leading to an "avowedly anti-Fascist study of the Duce."
 The book begins with Mussolini's final two years, then explains how he got there.
-Bosworth presents Mussolini as a "bully, coward, and a failure," who could not effectively modernise Italy, and who represented the Italy of his time.
+Bosworth presents Mussolini as a "bully, coward, and a failure", who could not effectively modernise Italy, and who represented the Italy of his time.
 Bosworth particularly criticised Mussolini's leadership in the late 1930s and portrays him as more of a people-pleaser than an ideologue.
 He even controversially contends that Mussolini "might have entered history as a figure of some light and some darkness", had he retired in 1932.

 Reception

-Referred to as a "well-received biography of Mussolini," Mussolini won Bosworth the $20,000 Premier's Prize at the Western Australian Premier's Book Awards, the most prestigious book prize in Western Australia.
+Referred to as a "well-received biography of Mussolini", Mussolini won Bosworth the $20,000 Premier's Prize at the Western Australian Premier's Book Awards, the most prestigious book prize in Western Australia.
 At the same Awards, Mussolini also won an award in the non-fiction category.
 Although one scholar notes an "occasionally rambling and disjointed narrative structure", he also calls it, "arguably the most complete biography of the Fascist dictator currently available in any language."

 Scholarship

 Bosworth's characterisation as a weak dictator, focused on short-term consolidation of power and prestige, differs from other scholars' portrayals.
 The book opposes the view of contemporaries that Mussolini had determined radically new foreign policy by the mid-1920s, instead depicting him as "an impatient and impulsive but continually oscillating opportunist in international affairs," who maintained the foreign policy of his predecessors.
-By portraying Mussolini not within revolutionary traditions but as a man without strict ideological beliefs, Bosworth disagrees with MacGregor Knox - a leader scholar on Italy - and Renzo De Felice - a "central and controversial" scholar on Italian Fascism.
+By portraying Mussolini not within revolutionary traditions but as a man without strict ideological beliefs, Bosworth disagrees with MacGregor Knox – a leader scholar on Italy – and Renzo De Felice – a "central and controversial" scholar on Italian Fascism.